rikyperdana/stitch-crud/README.md

 git clone https://github.com/rikyperdana/stitch-crud myStitch cd myStitch && python -m SimpleHTTPServer
 ```
-Go to http://localhost:8000 OR head to [demo page](https://rikyperdana.github.io/stitch-crud/)
+Go to http://localhost:8000 or head to [demo page](https://rikyperdana.github.io/stitch-crud/)

 ## How to Use
 - Only for the first time, fill the form with your Stitch App ID and database name
 - Click 'Get Collection' button and fill the database and collection name as target
 - Use 'Refresh' button to reload the collection from source
 - Use 'Add' to insert a new object into the collection
-- Click a row to display the 'Update' and 'Delete' function
+- Double click a row to display the 'Update' and 'Delete' function
 - Use Export button to get the csv of the loaded collection
 - Use Import button to insert all the contents of the Exported csv